wq/wq/docs/patterns/relate.md

 ### Template Conventions

-When rendering detail views, the above representation makes it easy to describe the relationships as well as link to the detail views of the referenced enteties.
+When rendering detail views, the above representation makes it easy to describe the relationships as well as link to the detail views of the referenced entities.
 When rendering a form, specially-named form fields should be used to ensure the proper relationships are created or updated on the server when the form is submitted.
 The basic naming convention is `(inverse)relationship-[type_id]-[field]`.
 For example, the inverse relationship in the above example might be rendered into `<input>`s as follows:

 ```xml
 <input name="inverserelationship-5-id" value="124">